-How Good is Coffee? - 4 More Reasons Why Coffee is Good for You
+Benefits of Coffee - 4 More Reasons Why Coffee Is Good for You

-If you are already a java fan, then you must be familiar with the many benefits of drinking coffee.
-Recent studies have now given you four more reasons to rejoice and continue with your caffeine addiction!
+If you are already a java fan, then you must be familiar with the benefits of coffee.
+Recent studies have now given you four more reasons to rejoice and to continue your caffeine addiction!